StephenWhittington/Dream-Destination/README.md

  **Acknowledgements**

-I received inspiration from the google place api [https://developers.google.com/maps/documentation/javascript/examples/places-autocomplete-hotelsearch](Places-autocomplete-hotelsearch) which i then added too with my own ideas, and also looking at other search engine sites such as trip advisor and more.
+I received inspiration from the google place api [Place Autocomplete Hotel Search](https://developers.google.com/maps/documentation/javascript/examples/places-autocomplete-hotelsearch) which i then added to with my own ideas, and also looking at other search engine sites such as trip advisor and more.
 The further i got with my project the more inspiration i gained with finding the google places api fun and engaging.

 A huge thanks to my mentor Ignatius Ukwuoma for his time, suggestions, and constructive feedback for this project!